Douglas Edmunds

-Dr. Douglas Morris Edmunds Ph.D.
-(29 May 1944 – 30 October 2020) was a Scottish Highland Games competitor and strongman.
+Douglas Morris Edmunds (29 May 1944 – 30 October 2020) was a Scottish Highland Games competitor and strongman.
 Known as the "Godfather of Strongman", he was a two-time world champion of the caber toss and co-founded and acted as referee for the World's Strongest Man competition.
 He was also a co-founder of the International Federation of Strength Athletes and Highlander Challenge World Championships.
 He was the father of strongman Gregor Edmunds.